beaurancourt/blog/markdown/rewriting-isfjall.md

 On September 15th, 965 FN, Elunad joins Gyrid's party.

-On September 20th, 965 FN, Elunad betrays Gyrid's party at the enchant lake, but loses the tiwstakn.
+On September 20th, 965 FN, Elunad betrays Gyrid's party at the enchanted lake, but loses the tiwstakn.
 Steinthor and Einara journey back to Isfjall.

 On September 24th, 965 FN, Steinthor and Einara make it back to Isfjall and